-Any time you bring in over USD 10.000 you are required to declare the currency to Myanmar oﬃcials, however many people do not.
+Any time you bring in over 10,000 USD, you are required to declare the currency to Myanmar oﬃcials.
+Regardless, many people do not.
 If you bring any expensive electronics or other equipment it is best to declare these items when you enter the country just in case they are lost or stolen (very rare) during your trip.
 You may bring up to two bottles of liquor, a bottle of perfume, 2 cartons of cigarettes, 100 cigars.

 You are not allowed to export ANY of the following items:

-Old coins, fossils, jewelry or precious stones (unless a certiﬁed purchase), bronze or brass, antiques, wooden art over 24 inches tall or wide, frescoes or inscribed stones, any sort of national paraphernalia. !Back to Index
+Old coins, fossils, jewelry or precious stones (unless it is a certiﬁed purchase), bronze or brass, antiques, wooden art over 24 inches tall or wide, frescoes, or inscribed stones plus any sort of national paraphernalia.

 When visiting Myanmar, there are some customs and beliefs that travelers should be aware of before coming to the country in order to avoid offending any of the locals.